Skip to content

 Mission Space Lab Overview

-In Mission Space Lab 2023/24, teams need to write Python programs to accurately estimate the speed at which the International Space Station (ISS) is travelling in Earth’s orbit.
-Teams will test their program using a Python library we provide specially for Mission Space Lab teams.
-This library simulates their program’s run based on historical data from previous Astro Pi missions.
+In Mission Space Lab 2024/25, teams need to write Python programs to accurately estimate the speed at which the International Space Station (ISS) is travelling in Earth’s orbit.
+Teams must test their program using the Astro Pi Replay Tool we provide specially for Mission Space Lab teams.
+The tool simulates their program’s run based on historical data from previous Astro Pi missions.

 Teams can use any macOS, Microsoft Windows, or Linux computer to write and test their Python program.
-The Python library will work on any standard operating system on a local computer.
+The Astro Pi Replay Tool will work on Chrome, Safari, and Mozilla Firefox browsers.

 Astro Pi computers will not be provided as part of the Astro Pi Challenge, but if teams wish, they can use their own Raspberry Pi computer to write and test their program.